billonline33/hcard-builder/README.md

   ![](screenshots/EmptyScreen2.png "This is landing page")

-   Once you start to type on the left panel, the right preview panel will updatge accordingly.
+   Once you start to type on the left panel, the right preview panel will update accordingly.

    ![](screenshots/DataEntry1.png "This is landing page")

    ![](screenshots/DataEntry2.png "This is landing page")

-   click "Upload Avatar" button, it will update the image on the preview panel.
+  Click "Upload Avatar" button, it will update the image on the preview panel.

    ![](screenshots/DataEntry3.png "This is landing page")